NethServer/docs/administrator-manual/en/installation.rst

 ^^^^^^^^^^^^^^^

-You can add extra parameters to unattended installation by pressing TAB and editing the boot loader command line.
+You can add extra parameters to unattended installation by pressing :kbd:`TAB` and editing the boot loader command line.

 To disable raid, just add this option to the command line: ::